Dr. Sofia Pagliarin

 Ongoing Research Project

-2018 Currently a visiting Post-doc Researcher at the Chair of Governance of Innovative and Complex Technological Systems, Political Sciences, at the Otto-, Germany.
-The visiting is a post-doctoral fellowship funded by the (DFG, German Excellence Initiative) and managed by the (BAGSS) of .
+2018 Currently a visiting Post-doc Researcher at the Chair of Governance of Innovative and Complex Technological Systems, Political Sciences, at the Otto-Friedrich-Universität Bamberg, Germany.
+The visiting is a post-doctoral fellowship funded by the German Research Foundation (DFG, German Excellence Initiative) and managed by the Bamberg Graduate School of Social Sciences (BAGSS) of University of Bamberg.

 2016-2017 Two-year post-doc position in the CONCUR project